aristaiberia/automation101/day2_api/example4_python/README.md

    'architecture': 'i686'}])
 ```

-A part from just `show` commands, configuration can be done too, for instance, the next example changes ethernet1 description
+Apart from just `show` commands, configuration can be done too, for instance, the next example changes ethernet1 description

 ```
 In [6]: s.run(["enable", "show interfaces ethernet 1 description"])